sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. event:: env-check-consistency (env)

-   Emmited when Consistency checks phase.
+   Emitted when Consistency checks phase.
 You can check consistency of metadata for whole of documents.

    .. versionadded:: 1.6